fakarnanta/Go_Great/README.md

 **Getting Started:**

-1. Pull this github reposiitory, using git pull.;
+1. Pull this github reposiitory, using git pull.
+2. Run flutter pub get to get the dependency requirement.
+3. Connect your pc to a device or a emulator.
-2. Go to lib/main.dart and run command flutter run or just press run if you using GUI.;
+4. Go to lib/main.dart and run command flutter run or just press run if you using GUI.
-3.
+5. Enjoy

+If you want the apk version just download to a link below :